Free Trial

 What is ProShares Ultra Nasdaq Cloud Computing ETF's current short interest?

-Short interest is the volume of ProShares Ultra Nasdaq Cloud Computing ETF shares that have been sold short but have not yet been closed out or covered.
-As of March 15th, traders have sold 1,700 shares of SKYU short.
-1.89% of ProShares Ultra Nasdaq Cloud Computing ETF's shares are currently sold short.
+Short interest is the volume of ProShares Ultra Nasdaq Cloud Computing ETF shares that have been sold short but have not yet been covered or closed out.
+As of March 31st, investors have sold 100 shares of SKYU short.
+0.11% of ProShares Ultra Nasdaq Cloud Computing ETF's shares are currently sold short.
 Learn More on ProShares Ultra Nasdaq Cloud Computing ETF's current short interest.

 What is a good short interest percentage for ProShares Ultra Nasdaq Cloud Computing ETF?